adammichaelwood/odk-docs/shared-src/docs-tech-guide.rst

       If you are willing and able to do so, a profile picture in each place is also very helpful.
-      (But it is okay if you are unable or uncomfortable adding a picture.)
+      (But it is okay if you are unable to, or uncomfortable adding a picture.)

 #.
 Set up a `GitHub`_ account.